 Requirements of C Corporation

-There are various requirements that a C Corporation needs to follow, and failure to these formalities result in serious consequences.
+There are various requirements that a C Corporation needs to follow, and failure to conform to these formalities result in serious consequences.

 These requirements are: